DEShawResearch/Random123-Boost/README.md

-The primary goal of this source tree is to add a new family of "Counter Based Uniform Random Number Generators" (CBURNGs) to the Boost.Random library.
+The goal of this source tree is to develop a new family of "Counter Based Uniform Random Number Generators" (CBURNGs) for the Boost.Random library.
 CBURNGs were introduced in the paper, "Parallel Random Numbers -- As Easy as 1, 2, 3", by Salmon, Moraes, Dror & Shaw, which won the Best Paper award at the SC'11  conference: